Mustafanaji0413/webster00/README.md

 - As a shopper, I want to be to view all products, so that I can decide what I want to buy.
 - As a shopper, I want to be able to view products in more detail.
 - As a shopper, I want to be able to view reviews left by other customers for products, so that I can understand whether the product is worth purchasing.
-- As a shopper, I want to be able to see a confirmation when a product is added to my shopping bag, so that I can avoid accidentally adding multiple quantities of the same item.
+- As a shopper, I want to be able to see a confirmation when a product is added to my shopping bag so that I can avoid accidentally adding multiple quantities of the same item.
 - As a shopper, I want to be able to view my bag, so that I can see what is in my bag and adjust quantities

 <strong><h3>Customers (Logged in) Stories</h3></strong>
 - As a logged-in user, I want to be able to save my details, so that I can avoid retyping my details again.
 - As a logged-in user, I want to have my past orders viewable, so that I can verify what my past order was and view the order number.
 - As a logged-in user, I want to be able to leave reviews on a product, so that other users may be able to benefit from my opinions on my purchase.
-- As a logged-in user, I want to be able to edit my reviews, so that I can amend any errors or in case I change my opinion.
+- As a logged-in user, I want to be able to edit my reviews, so that I can amend any errors or in cases I change my opinion.
 - As a logged-in user, I want to be able to add products to my wishlist, so that I can view those products later.
 - As a logged-in user, I was to be able to remove products from my wishlist, so that my wishlist is only full of products I want to be saved.